-AUDITING COURSES Any person who has been officially admitted as a regular or special student may audit a course with the approval of the instructor and the chief academic officer.
+AUDITING COURSES Anyone who has been officially admitted as a regular or special student may audit a course with the approval of the instructor and the appropriate academic dean.
 Students auditing courses are subject to the same regulations as regular students with regard to registration and tuition, but do not receive course credit.
 The instructor's expectations for a grade of AU (Audit) will be indicated on the course syllabus.
 If the student fails to meet these expectations, the instructor may assign a final grade of AUF (Audit Failed).